Academy Museum of Motion Pictures: Stories of Cinema

-An area featuring Oscar statuettes will be dedicated to historic Oscar winners, including Ang Lee, Barry Jenkins, Sidney Poitier, and Buffy Sainte-Marie.
+An area featuring Oscar statuettes is dedicated to historic Oscar winners, including Ang Lee, Barry Jenkins, Sidney Poitier, Billy Wilder, Alfonso Cuarón, Richard Edlund, Buffy Sainte-Marie and more.

 A "largely uncritical" exhibit on the history of the film industry, slated to be called "Where Dreams Are Made: A Journey Inside the Movies", was scrapped by Kramer to be replaced with a more "complex, complete" exhibit.

-In May 2024, the museum opened its first permanent exhibition, "Hollywoodland: Jewish Founders and the Making of a Movie Capital".
+Academy Museum Publications

+The Museum publishes catalogues with each exhibition, devoted to the subjects and content: